fluree/docs.flur.ee/src/content/docs/infrastructure/db_infrastructure.md

 `instant` | Instant this block was created, per the transactor.
 `sigs` | List of transactor signatures that signed this block (signature of _block/hash).
 Not included in block hash.

 `_tx` is a built-in database collection with the following predicates. `_tx` flakes, like `_block` flakes are automatically generated after a transaction is issued.
-While automatically generated, users can specify certain predicates if they choose.
+While automatically generated, users can specify certain predicates when using the `/cmd` endpoint if they choose.

 Key | Description
 ---|---